libretro/libretro-database/README.md

 The non-exhaustive list below serves as a guide to various folders/files in the repository.

-- [`cht`](cht) Cheat codes to various games, collected from any available source on the web including by manual contributions by users who haved used RetroArch's built-in [memory address/value search feature](https://docs.libretro.com/guides/cheat-codes/#retroarch-new-cheat-code-searching) to construct new cheat codes.
+- [`cht`](cht) Cheat codes to various games, collected from any available source on the web including by manual contributions from users who haved used RetroArch's built-in [memory address/value search feature](https://docs.libretro.com/guides/cheat-codes/#retroarch-new-cheat-code-searching) to construct new cheat codes.
 - [`cursors`](cursors) Methods to query playlists.
-- [`dat`](dat) Customized DAT files maintained by the libretro team, including items that do/did not have contemporary documentation by upstream database groups (e.g. "Virtual Console" variants of SNES games), games for monolithic non-generalized cores (Cave Story, Doom, Quake, etc).
+- [`dat`](dat) Mostly customized DAT files maintained by the libretro team, including items that do/did not have contemporary documentation by upstream database groups (e.g. "Virtual Console" variants of SNES games), and games for monolithic non-generalized cores (Cave Story, Doom, Quake, etc).
 Also includes some imports from upstream groups in order to establish [precedence](#precedence) in the compilation, e.g. GameCube data from GameTDB, although most dats from upstream groups reside in [`metadat`](metadat).
-- [`metadat`](metadat) Several principal third-party DATs (e.g. No-Intro, Redump, and TOSEC), plus various collections of metadata.
+- [`metadat`](metadat) Several principal third-party DATs (e.g. No-Intro, Redump, and TOSEC), plus various collections of metadata (Note: some may be deprecated or incomplete).
 Examples:
   - [`bbfc`](metadat/bbfc) British Board of Film Classification's ratings for age-appropriateness.
   - [`elspa`](metadat/elspa) Age-appropriateness/content ratings from the Entertainment and Leisure Software Publishers Association aka the Association for UK Interactive Entertainment ("Ukie").
   - [`hacks`](metadat/hacks) Data for modified (or "hacked") versions of commercially released games.
 Many of these data are set by direct manual commits on the Libretro Github.
   - [`homebrew`](metadat/homebrew) Data for non-officially-published games created by independent creators/programmers.
   - [`libretro-dats`](metadat/libretro-dats) Ad hoc databases for items that were/are not covered by upstream database groups.
-Currently only fan translations of SNES games, and an FDS dat that includes Virtual Console variants.
+Currently includes fan translations of SNES games, and an additional FDS dat that mostly overlaps with other sources/dats and may be redundant.
   - [`no-intro`](metadat/no-intro) Bulk import from upstream No-Intro databases.
 Generally non-disc-based systems.
   - [`redump`](metadat/redump) Bulk import from upstream Redump databases.
 Generally disc-based systems.
   - [`tosec`](metadat/tosec) Bulk import from upstream TOSEC databases.